Applications Are Now Closed for 2025-2026 Internships

 Explore Future Careers

-The DDEEA Internship Program supports and motivates youth leaders at UW–Madison.
-Our talented students are placed within programs and units within the Division of Diversity, Equity and Educational Achievement to ensure the success of our division.
+The OEL Internship Program supports and motivates youth leaders at UW–Madison.
+Our talented students are placed within programs and units across campus to ensure the success of our division.

 This program provides high-impact employment opportunities for students to develop marketable work experience that combines their interests, identities and ideas.